emerald-dao/beginner-cadence-course/chapter1.5 (optional)/README.md

 <img src="./images/newresult.png" />

 In this example, we defined 3 different variables:
-`x`, `y,` and `z`, all of which hold a different number.
+`x`, `y`, and `z`, all of which hold a different number.
 For each of them, we pass them into `myFunction` so that it logs to the console.
 Woohoo!!

 ## "Why do we write functions?"